ecohealthalliance/wahisdb/README.md

 CC0-1.0](https://img.shields.io/badge/License%20(for%20data)-CC0_1.0-lightgrey.svg)](http://creativecommons.org/publicdomain/zero/1.0/)

 This package accesses and formats veterinary disease data from [OIE WAHIS](https://wahis.woah.org/#/home).
-Data is updated weekly and is publicly available on DoltHub:
+Data is currently static (outbreaks are from April 2023 and six month reports from August 2023).
+In the future, we expect the data to be updated weekly.
+Publicly available on DoltHub:
 <https://www.dolthub.com/repositories/ecohealthalliance/wahisdb>.

 ## Database Tables